BhangaleGunjan/mindmapdecoder/README.md

 - 📦 Easy to extend with your own AI/logic modules
 - 🎨 Planned support for mind map visualization

+## 🔧 Requirements

+  - Python 3.10+
+  - Ollama installed and running locally
+  - Mistral model pulled via Ollama

+### 📥 Setting up Ollama + Mistral

+Install Ollama:
+  - Follow the official install instructions: https://ollama.com/download

+Pull the Mistral model:
+  - `ollama pull mistral`

+Verify it's running:
+  - `ollama run mistral`

+You should see a prompt indicating that Mistral is active and listening for input.

 ## 🛠️ Installation

 1. Clone the repo: